top of page

 print management

 Print management basically means sourcing and providing the printed component on behalf of the client.
 This can encompass quoting (including options and variations), sourcing samples, arranging and approving proofs, lodging, monitoring progress, checking quality, delivering – and importantly – dealing with any issues that might arise.
+GND utilises cost-effective and reliable 'trade' suppliers who generally provide the advantage of a 'wholesale' price.
+As 'trade' suppliers, they deal only with GND and not directly with clients, so quoted costs and final invoicing come via GND and may inclue a small print-management component.
+GND then pays the supplier and manages the process and any issues arising on the client's behalf.

 Clients are welcome to provide their own print component, and while GND is happy to supply the printers concerned with final files to their specifications, under these circumstances the client is responsible for print-managing the rest of the process unless they wish to engage GND to do so on their behalf.